 ACU Health Literacy Training Program

-ACU has developed a training program designed to teach health clinic staff how to incorporate best practices in health literacy, language access and cultural competency in caring for the underserved.
+ACU previously developed a training program designed to teach health clinic staff how to incorporate best practices in health literacy, language access and cultural competency in caring for the underserved.
 The program was pilot tested at Loudoun County Community Health Center, a federally qualified health care center in Leesburg, Va., serving those with limited or no insurance.
-If you are interested in scheduling a training, please email firstname.lastname@example.org.

 ACU Prerecorded Webinar